 Why is my Credit Score Important?

 To put it simply, the higher your score, the more big ticket items you may qualify for.
 Here’s why.
 Lenders generally associate good credit with fiscal responsibility.
 Therefore, having a high score is more likely to get you approved for items like a car or mortgage.
-It will also be a major deciding factor on the type of deal and favorable loan terms you could be offered.
+As a result, it will also be a major deciding factor on the type of deal and favorable loan terms you could be offered.

 Is it Possible to Control My Credit Score?

 YES!
-You can control your credit score.
-Successful payment activity and general fiscal responsibility are great first steps.
+You can control your score.
+Certainly, successful payment activity and general fiscal responsibility are great first steps.
 However, there could be more pieces to your unique puzzle when it comes to building up your credit scores.
-To get your mission to a higher score started, click below to access your current credit report and score now!
+To get your mission to a higher score started, click below to get your free credit report and score now!